Software Safety Demonstration and Idemnification: Indemnification

 This equation places a property of the model on the left and properties of the mechanism on the right.

 \begin{remark} The execution rate of the edge of an acyclic cone numerically equals the execution rate of the (set containing the) cone's crux.
-The cone's definitional status (as a complete independent set of localized predecessor walks ending at $\Stplc{s}_{\text{crux}}$) causes this.
+The cone's definitional status (as a complete independent set of bounded predecessor trajectories ending at $\ConfigScript{c}_{\text{crux}}$) causes this.
 Symbolically,

 \end{remark}